What to wear

 Something to drink/eat is always a good idea.

-A small backpack to carry camera, binoculars, food, and spare clothing.
+A small backpack to carry your camera, binoculars, food, and spare clothing.

-Walking poles and walking sticks – an excellent option to get greater stability when walking over rocks.
+Walking poles and sticks – an excellent option for greater stability when walking over rocks.
 We usually have a few in our van, which are available on request free of charge.